koficenti/upswing/README.md

 ```

-Basic widget structure has been setup.
+Basic structure has been setup with a bit of placeholder code.
 Still needs a ton of work but at least I came up with the structure 😋

 Next I'm gonna work on the layout calculations, oh and add a draw_rect function.
 So I can visualize it.